What Are The Best Trolling Rods For Salmon In 2023?

 3. Lamiglas Classic Glass

-Lamiglas are famous for their high quality poles, and this model is no exception.
+Lamiglas are famous for their high quality rods, and this model is no exception.

-The Classic Glass was specifically designed by the Lamiglas team for salmon trolling with a downrigger, and you’ll find them as the go-to choice of rod on many salmon charter boats.
+The Classic Glass was specifically designed by the Lamiglas team as a trolling rod for salmon with a downrigger, and you’ll find them as the go-to rod for salmon fishing on many salmon charter boats.

-The blank is made of pure fiberglass, which guarantees a high level of durability.
-In addition, the pole has a very smooth action due to the precision taper of the blank.
+The blank is made of pure fiberglass, and during our testing we found that this guarantees a high level of durability.
+In addition, the trolling rod has a very smooth action due to the precision taper of the blank.

-The fiberglass plus moderate action is ideal for having the Classic Glass bent down to the water surface all day long while downrigging.
+When we put this trolling rod for salmon to the test, we found that the fiberglass plus its moderate action is ideal for having the Classic Glass bent down to the water surface all day long while downrigging.

-In addition, the shorter version of this pole is actually light enough to use with a kayak, in case you like to troll for salmon from a kayak or other small boat.
+In addition, the shorter version of this trolling rod is actually light enough to use with a kayak, in case you like to troll for salmon from a kayak or other small boat.

 Features:

-• Specifically designed for salmon trolling with downrigger
+- Specifically designed for salmon fishing with downrigger

 4. Okuma Great Lakes trolling combo

-The Okuma Great Lakes trolling combo is the best salmon fishing rod and reel combo when it comes to trolling.
+The Okuma Great Lakes trolling combo is the best salmon trolling rod and reel combo.

 The biggest advantage of this combo is that it comes with the Okuma Magda, which is a high quality line counter reel.

-As you probably know, you need a good conventional reel to use with a salmon trolling rod, and if you get the Okuma Great Lakes combo, you’ll get both together.
+As you probably know, you need a good conventional reel to use with a trolling rod for salmon, and if you get the Okuma Great Lakes combo, you’ll get both together.

 The line counter on the Magda reel is great for adjusting the depth at which you’re presenting your bait.

-This salmon fishing rod and reel was specifically designed for heavy duty trolling, and can be readily used with a downrigger.
+This salmon trolling rod and reel combo was specifically designed for heavy duty trolling, and can be readily used with a downrigger.

-The pole comes with a clear tip, which helps to spot strikes, and the reel has a bait clicker, which also helps to detect a fish pulling line off the reel.
+The rod comes with a clear tip, which helps to spot strikes, and the reel has a bait clicker, which also helps to detect a fish pulling line off the reel.

 Features: